 Definitions of Abuse and Battering

-Abuse is a pattern of behavior used to establish power and control over another person through fear and intimidation, often including the threat or use of violence.
-Abuse happens when one person believes he (or she) is entitled to control another.
-Assault, intimidation and domestic violence are crimes.
+Battering is a pattern of behavior used to establish power and control over another person through fear and intimidation, often including the threat or use of violence.
+Battering happens when one person believes he (or she) is entitled to control another.
+Assault, battering and domestic violence are crimes.

-Psychological Abuse.
+Psychological Battering.
 Mental violence can include constant verbal abuse, harassment, excessive possessiveness, isolation from friends and family, deprivation of physical and economic resources, and destruction of personal property.
 Battering escalates.
 It often begins with behaviors like threats, insults, name calling, violence in her/his presence (such as punching a fist through a wall), damage to objects or pets.
-It may escalate to physical abuse.
+It may escalate to physical battering.

-Physical Abuse.
+Physical Battering.
 Physical abuse can range from bruising to murder.
 It often begins with what is excused as trivial contacts which escalate into more frequent and serious attacks.
-Physical abuse may include restraining, pushing, slapping, pinching, punching, kicking, biting, sexual assault, tripping, throwing.
+Physical battering may include restraining, pushing, slapping, pinching, punching, kicking, biting, sexual assault, tripping, throwing.
 Finally, it may become life-threatening with serious behaviors such as choking, breaking bones, or the use of weapons.

 Sexual Abuse.
 Physical attacks by the abuser are often accompanied by, or culminate in, sexual violence: the individual is forced to have sexual intercourse or take part in unwanted sexual activity.

 - Pushes you

 - Injures you with slaps, kicks and punches

 - Exposes you to risks, such as reckless driving